Leadership

 After earning a bachelor’s degree in biochemistry from the University of Buffalo, Dean Jain earned his medical degree from the University of Buffalo School of Medicine.
 He completed residency in internal medicine at the Beth Israel Deaconess Medical Center in Boston and fellowships in research and cardiovascular disease at Harvard School of Public Health and Brigham and Women’s Hospital.
 He subsequently joined the Cardiovascular Division at Brigham and Women’s and was an assistant professor at Harvard Medical School until moving to Case Western Reserve and University Hospitals in 2006.

-Senior Associate Dean for the Program in Biology, Alva O. Way Professor of Medical Science
+Senior Associate Dean for the Program in Biology, Professor of Ecology, Evolution, and Organismal Biology

 • Katherine Smith, PhD